foxdonut/meiosis/tutorial/lessons/01-hello-world-react.md

 @flems react/01-hello-world.jsx,app.html,app.css react,react-dom

-Notice that JSX produces the vnode, and `app.html` contains the `element` into which we render.
+Notice that the component produces the view, and `app.html` contains the `element` into which we render.
 These are the two arguments that we pass to `ReactDOM.render`.

 ![The Render Function](01-hello-world-02.svg)